WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 On Linux and OSX you can use the same software that you use for launching the GUI (`wassabee`).
 Let us start giving a glance to the command `help`:
 `$ wassabee run help`

+One can run it with the same command: `wassabee mix --wallet WalletName`.
+Optionally you can add a `--keepalive` flag that will make sure your daemon will run forever and mixes forever.
+On Linux and OSX you can just add some parameters to the Wasabi executable and it'll act like a daemon, on Windows you have to use `wassabeed.exe` from Program Files.
+You may want to start with `--help`.
 :::

 - How do I install the Wasabi backend server?